I’m a neuroscientist by trade. Popular culture would most likely label me ‘logical, detail-oriented and analytical’ (which I am!)

 This popular notion was debunked in 2013 by University of Utah neuroscientists who used brain imaging to show there is NO evidence that people are ‘right-brained’ or ‘left-brained’.

-Because, as Jared Nielsen, a PhD student who worked on the study, said
+As Jared Nielsen, a PhD student who worked on the study, said

 …we just don’t see patterns where the whole left-brain network is more connected or the whole right-brain network is more connected in some people.
 It may be that personality types have nothing to do with one hemisphere being more active, stronger, or more connected.